 I usually stock the tamarind chutney as it keeps good for a few months in the fridge.
 However I prefer to make the green chutney fresh on the same day or on the previous day.
 Here are the tips:

-- Make sure you don’t use onions in the green chutney if you are making it ahead as onions alter the flavour and taste of the chutney.
+- Make sure you don’t use garlic in the green chutney if you are making it ahead as sometimes it alters the flavour and taste of the chutney.

 - If you are making these ahead to refrigerate, then keep the consistency of the chutney thicker.
 I always feel the taste and flavour of the chutney retains for longer by keeping the consistency thicker.